Delhi–Mumbai Expressway: Financing and SPV

 The total project value, including the land acquisition cost, is around ₹1,00,000 crores (~US$13.1 billion).
 The National Highways Authority of India (NHAI) has formed a wholly owned special-purpose vehicle (SPV), named DME Development Limited (DMEDL), to finance the construction and operation of the Delhi–Mumbai Expressway by diversifying its resource base to develop a sustainable and self-liquidating approach to raise finances.
 The toll on the projects housed in the SPV is collected by NHAI and the SPV gets the annuity payments without any construction and tolling risks.

 Construction phases

-The entire 1,350 km long Delhi–Mumbai Expressway was divided into 4 sections with a total of 52 construction packages/tenders.
+The entire 1,350 km long Delhi–Mumbai Expressway is divided into 4 sections with a total of 52 construction packages/tenders.